How to successfully implement Ajax add to cart in WooCommerce

 WooCommerce Bulk Variations

-WooCommerce Bulk Variations sales page screenshot
+WooCommerce Bulk Variations sales page with an ajax add to cart grid

 WooCommerce Bulk Variations is a plugin that presents multiple product variations in a table or grid format on WooCommerce product detail pages.
 Stores selling products with several variations use it to simplify ordering.
 Common use cases include clothing, accessories, sporting equipment, and wholesale goods.